saltstack/salt/doc/topics/windows/windows-package-manager.rst

 source_hash (str)
 -----------------

-This tells Salt to compare a hash sum of the installer to the provided hash sum before execution.
+This setting informs Salt to compare a hash sum of the installer to the provided hash sum before execution.
 The value can be formatted as ``<hash_algorithm>=<hash_sum>``, or it can be a URI to a file containing the hash sum.